World Mosquito Day - August 20

 World Mosquito Day

-• It takes about 1.3 million individuals to drink the blood of an adult;
+• It would take about 1.3 million mosquitoes to drain all the blood from an adult;

-• Mosquitoes do not buzz – the sound comes from their rattling wings;
+• The buzzing sound comes from their rapidly flapping wings;

 World Mosquito Day is observed on August 20 each year.